Sagid-K/Athan-App--Prayer-Times-/README.md

 1. Open the web app in your browser.
 2. The default city is set to "Euless, TX."
 3. Click the "Get Prayer Times" button to retrieve and display the prayer times for the specified city.
-4. Prayer times for Fajr, Shoruq, Dhuhr, Asr, Maghrib, and Isha will be displayed.
+4. Prayer times for Fajr, Sunrise, Dhuhr, Asr, Maghrib, and Isha will be displayed.

 ## Configuration